Fees, Payment & Insurance

 - Undergraduate and graduate students enrolled in programs that require proof of health insurance as determined by Georgia State University

-Additionally, a voluntary plan is available for students enrolled in at least six credit hours and are not covered under the mandatory plan.
+Additionally, a voluntary plan is available for students who are enrolled in at least six credit hours and are not covered under the mandatory plan.

 Filing a Claim with Other Insurance Companies

 The Student Health Clinic will only file health claims for students insured by United Healthcare.
-If you have any questions, please call 404-413-1930 for more information.
-If your health insurance company provides coverage for care provided at the Student Health Clinic, it is your responsibility to know the limitations and requirements of your plan prior to receiving services.
-In many cases, your insurance plan may require pre-authorization and possibly an out-of-network referral in order for the service to be covered.
-If you are unsure of your coverage, please contact the customer service department of your insurance plan.
+Students who have questions should call 404-413-1930 for more information.
+Students whose health insurance company provides coverage for care provided at the Student Health Clinic need to know the limitations and requirements of their plan prior to receiving services.
+In many cases, insurance plans may require pre-authorization and possibly an out-of-network referral in order for the service to be covered.
+Students who are unsure of their coverage should contact the customer service department of their insurance plan.
 Most companies list their phone number on the back of the insurance card.

-Check with your insurance company on how to submit a claim form.
+Students should check with their insurance company on how to submit a claim form.
 (Companies have different requirements.)
-Typically you must fill out your insurance company’s claim form and send it with a copy of the billing invoice.
-Please arrange for the insurance company to reimburse you.
+Typically, students must fill out their insurance company’s claim form and send it with a copy of the billing invoice.
+Students should arrange for the insurance company to reimburse them.

-Georgia State University Student Health Clinic cannot accept the responsibility for submitting or collecting your insurance claim or for negotiating a settlement on a disputed claim.
+Georgia State University Student Health Clinic cannot accept the responsibility for submitting or collecting insurance claims or for negotiating a settlement on disputed claims.